-The certification authority's private key, which is used to sign service certificates, and the corresponding public key are 4096-bit RSA keys.
+The certification authority's private key, which is used to sign service certificates, and the corresponding public key are 4096-bit RSA keys and 384-bit ECC keys.

 The lengths of the private and public key of the service certificate are up to the certificate applicant.
-The key length of a service certificate issued by the Population Register Centre is 2,048 bits at minimum.
+The key length of a service certificate issued by the Digital and Population Data Services Agency is 2,048 bits at minimum.